Wasi34/Pizzabites/README.md

-Pizzabites is an E-Commerce ASP.NET MVC based website for ordering food where customers can choose from items from different restaurants and order from home.
+Pizzabites is an E-Commerce ASP.NET MVC based website for ordering food where customers can order food from home.

 Manager's Side:
 • Registration and Login